canjs/can-observe/doc/array/splice.md

   ```
   @codepen

-  @param {Number} Where to start removing or inserting elements
+  @param {Number} index Where to start removing or inserting elements

-  @param {Number} The number of elements to remove, if _howMany_ is not provided `splice` will remove all elements from the `index` to the end of the array.
+  @param {Number} howMany The number of elements to remove, if _howMany_ is not provided `splice` will remove all elements from the `index` to the end of the array.

-  @param {*} elements Items to insert into the array
+  @param {*} newItems Items to insert into the array

   @return {Array} The elements removed by the `splice`.